Skip to main content

 2. Remove Debris: Clear any food debris or ash from the grill grates and grease pan.
 This initial step makes the detailed cleaning process more manageable.

-3. Turn Off the Gas: If you have a gas grill, make sure to turn off the propane tank and allow the grill to cool down completely.
+3. Turn Off the Gas: Make sure to turn off the propane tank and allow the grill to cool down completely.
 For charcoal grills, extinguish the coals and let the grill cool.

 4. Gather Your Tools: Assemble all necessary cleaning tools, including a grill brush, wire brush, dish soap, and paper towels.
 Having everything within reach will streamline the cleaning process.